uwu/paramin/README.md

 > **Warning** |
 > *On the open-sourcedness of ParaMin 2023-02-12*
 >
-> This repository was open sourced very early on because of a request by a friend of mine
+> This software was open-sourced very early on.
+It is not ready for production use.
-> to read the source code for the mangler.
 >
-> However, almost instantly this proved true to EXACTLY why I keep my
-> WIP projects closed-source: *"benchmark for size where"*.
->
-> No, its not ready, don't expect it to work.
->
 > If you're here to keep an eye on this until its ready *that's awesome*,
 > and I'm super glad you're interested in my work,
 > but if you are about to come and ask me for size or runtime speed
 > metrics of any kind, or for how to use this currently, please don't.
-> **There are no metrics, and you cannot currently use this in your pipeline.**
+> **You cannot currently use this in your pipeline.**
 >
 > Thanks, Yellowsink.